zowe/community/Technical-Steering-Committee/projects.md

 #### Purpose

 To provide more extended support and give the customers time to prepare before sunsetting a specific project.
+There are no breaking changes allowed within the major release boundary.

 #### Timeline